-125 Commencing of appeal
+128. Commencing of appeal

-An appellant must commence an appeal by delivering a Notice of Appeal specified in Annexure A to the registrar of the relevant appeal authority within 21 days as contemplated in section 51 of the Act.
+An appellant must commence an appeal by delivering a Notice of Appeal specified in Annexure (Appeal form?) to the registrar of the relevant appeal authority within 21 days of the date of notification of the decision as contemplated in section 51 of the Act.

-126 Notice of appeal
+129. Notice of appeal